t0nebone/desktop-cleaner/README.md

 **Note: This application is optimized for macOS.
 While it may run on other operating systems (Windows, Linux), some features or visual elements might behave differently due to OS-specific optimizations and file system conventions.**

+## About This Project

+This project is a **Vibe Code experiment** - a casual coding session exploring different AI-powered development tools.
+It was started using Warp Terminal's AI agent to build the initial structure and core functionality, then finished up with gemini-cli to experiment with both tools and compare their development workflows.

 ## Features

 - **Comprehensive Preview Support**: Interactive previews for images (JPG, PNG, GIF, etc.), PDFs, text files, directories, SVG, DOCX, XLSX, RTF, and RTFD formats.